Xsear/xLootTracker/readme.txt

             Waypoints  >      'waypoints', 'waypoint', 'way', 'wp',

-        The third arugment is required for the Add and Remove actions, but not for the others.
+        The third argument is required for the Add and Remove actions, but not for the others.

         So I don't think I have to explain what the actions do, I'll just give some examples: